Programming-from-A-to-Z/A2Z-F15/week8/closures.md

 Finally, can you get your `animate()` function to return a reference to the interval so that you can start and stop the animation when you click on it?
 This one is hard!

+### 3: Closure for an API call.

-3. Use a closure to make an API call to openweathermap.org.
+Use a closure to make an API call to openweathermap.org.
 Send openweathermap a zip code and when the weather is returned, create a DOM element with that zip code and the weather data.
 Here is some code to help you get started.

 {% highlight javascript %}